JaKooLit/Hyprland-Dots/.github/ISSUE_TEMPLATE/feature_request.md

+name: Feature Request
+description: I'd like to request additional functionality
+labels: ["enhancement"]
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Before opening a new feature, take a moment to search through the current open ones.

         ---
-name: Feature request
-about: Suggest a feature for this project
-title: "[Feature Request]: Short description of the feature"
-labels: "enhancement, needs triage, feature request"
----

-## Feature Request
+  - type: textarea
+    id: desc
+    attributes:

-### Description
+      label: Description

-[Provide a clear and concise description of the feature you'd like to see added.]
+      description: "Describe your idea"
+    validations:
+      required: true

+  - type: textarea
+    id: desc
+    attributes:
-### Use Case
+      label: Use case

-[Describe how this feature would be useful to you or to other users of the project.]
+      description: "Describe how this feature would be useful to you or to other users of the project."
+    validations:
+      required: true

+  - type: textarea
+    id: desc
+    attributes:
-### Proposed Solution
+      label: Proposed Solution or alternatives

-[If you have a specific solution in mind, describe it here.
-If not, you can skip this section.]
+      description: "If you have a specific solution in mind, describe it here."

-### Alternatives

-[Are there any alternative solutions or workarounds that you've considered?
-If so, describe them here.]

-### Additional Information

-[Add any other information about the feature request here.
-For example, you might include links to similar features in other projects, or screenshots or diagrams to help explain your idea.]
+    validations:
+      required: true